 The first time you start up a newly refurbished Mac the Setup Assistant walks you through the required steps for using your new Mac.
 However, if your Setup Assistant isn’t operating in your language, you might be stuck.
-If this is the case, you can contact the seller about it and simply return your device.
+If this is the case, you can contact Back Market Customer Care to begin returning your device.
 However, if you do manage to go through the whole setup procedure (clicking on “Next” to each step) and you end up on the Mac desktop, you will then be able to change the language your Mac uses.

 Here’s what to do:

 - Go to Apple menu > “System Preferences” > “Language & Region” > “General”

 - Try one of the following:

 - Change the primary language: Select a different language in the languages list

 - Add a language: Click the “+” button and select one or more languages in the list, then click “Add”

 The keyboard you have isn’t the one you ordered